 Humpback Whale Research in Southeast Alaska

 Alaska Whale Foundation (AWF) is seeking volunteers to participate in a series of research projects at its field station on Baranof Island, Southeast Alaska (latitude 57.0877 N, longitude 134.8342 W).
-Successful applicants will assist in collecting and/or analyzing data for projects examining humpback whale health, foraging ecology, and social biology.
+Successful applicants will assist in collecting and analyzing data for projects examining humpback whale health, foraging ecology, and social biology as well as regional oceanography.

-Volunteers will work in a team of 5 individuals and will split their time between on-the-water activities and data work.
+Volunteers will work in a team of 6 and will split their time between on-the-water activities and data work.
 AWF’s field station is a cooperative living environment so volunteers will also be responsible for cooking, cleaning and basic equipment maintenance.
-Volunteers are expected to cover the costs of getting to/from either Petersburg or Sitka, Alaska and to supply their own foul-weather gear (rain gear, boots, etc.) appropriate for work in the Alaskan temperate rainforest and marine environment.
+Volunteers are expected to cover the costs of getting to/from either Petersburg or Sitka, Alaska and to supply their own foul-weather gear (rain gear, boots, etc.) appropriate for work in the Alaskan marine environment.

-Volunteers are asked to participate in one of two ‘blocks’.
-The tentative dates for these are: i) May 22 – July 24; and, ii) July 24 – September 19.
-Volunteers should plan to arrive in Southeast Alaska no later than noon on the first day and depart no sooner than noon on the final day of the appropriate block.
+Volunteers are asked to participate in one of two rounds.
+The tentative dates for these are: i) May 27 – July 25; and, ii) July 25 – September 30.
+Volunteers should plan to arrive in Southeast Alaska no later than noon on the first day and depart no sooner than noon on the final day of the appropriate round.
 Because of the logistics involved with travel to/from the field station, we cannot accommodate arrival and departure outside of these dates/times.

 All applicants will be considered; however, preference will be given to individuals that are pursing or have recently been awarded a BS/BA degree or higher in biology, environmental science or similar field, and who have basic first aid training.
 Additionally, the following will be viewed favorably: